Education Jillian Werb Education Jillian Werb

 Financial Assistance

-FAME Foreign Credentialing grant program - Up to $1,000 to help pay for costs associated with the process of becoming work-ready while awaiting issuance of a work permit.
-Examples of eligible costs include translation and evaluation of education documents, and fees related to obtaining a Maine driver's license (see our website for an expanded list of eligible expenses).
+FAME Foreign Credentialing grant program - Up to $1,000 to help pay for costs associated with the process of becoming work-ready while awaiting issuance of a work permit, including covering work permit application fee

 Scholarships for Maine Immigrants – SMI (Formerly “Portland ESL Scholarship Fund” )